patrick-llgc/Learning-Deep-Learning/paper_notes/genie.md

 	- ST-transformer is less prone to overfitting (and thus higher perf) compared with the full blown spatialtempral attention.
 - Latent Action Model (LAM)
 	- 8 unique codes in code book.
-	- Can infer latent action between each pair of frames
+	- Can infer latent action between each pair of frames.
+It is similar to the  inverse dynamics model (IDM) which aims to uncover the underlying action between timesteps given observations of past and future timesteps, as in [Video Pretraing, VPT](vpt.md).
 	- VQ-VAE, to map continuous actions to a small discrete set of codes.
 	- At inference time, only the VQ code book is retained in inference time, and the entire LAM is discarded.
 - Dynamics model